scorecardresearch

 5. May induce loose stools

-Loose motions as well as an upset stomach are other side effects of flaxseeds that cannot be missed, states the National Centre for Complementary and Integrative Health.
+Loose motions as well as an upset stomach are the other side effects of flaxseeds that cannot be missed, states the National Centre for Complementary and Integrative Health.
 Flaxseeds are rich in dietary fibre, but a sudden increase in consumption can increase the number of bowel movements.
 You may also experience stomach ache, diarrhea, constipation, and bloating.

 6. It may lead to Intestinal blockage